tolauwae/phd-thesis/src/latch/latch.typ

 @lst.listen gives an second example of an action that does return a result.
 The action will listen for the next MQTT message for a specific topic.
 On #line(lines.listen.signature), the $mono("act")$ function returns a promise that resolves when the first message for the correct topic arrives.
-The promise contains the MQTT message of the application-specific *Message* type, including a topic and payload field.
+The promise contains the MQTT message of the application-specific _Message_ type, including a topic and payload field.
 This object can be used to define checks over the payload of the message with #latch assertions.
-However, for #latch to run checks against the message, the returned object must conform to the #emph[Assertable] interface.
+However, for #latch to run checks against the message, the returned object must conform to the _Assertable_ interface.
-That is why on #line(lines.listen.assertable), the message object is wrapped in a #emph[Assertable] by the assertable function, shown in @lst.syntax.action.
+That is why on #line(lines.listen.assertable), the message object is wrapped in a _Assertable_ by the assertable function, shown in @lst.syntax.action.

 #snippet("lst.listen",
     columns: 1,